reegis/deflex/docs/input_data.rst

     The average overall electricity efficiency of the chp.

 fuel: ``str``
-    The used fuel of the plant.
+    The fuel used in the plant.
 The fuel name must be equal to the fuel type of the commodity sources.

 source_region
     The source region of the fuel source.
 Typically this is the region of the